 Julie has been with Red Balloon since 1989.
 She raised her kids on the books she loves to sell.
 Now that they are out of college, she has stayed among the young adult books, especially sci/fi and fantasy.
 If your school has a book fair with Red Balloon, Julie will pick out the books.
 That and buying toys for the store are her two favorite parts of her job.
 She leads the Not-So Young Adult Book Club.
 Julie is also a Certified Wine Professional.

-Dawn has been with Red Balloon for almost 17 years.
+Dawn has been with Red Balloon since 1999.
 She is also a first grade teacher at Faithful Shepherd Catholic School.
 Working here helps her to find so many wonderful books to read to her students, and they love them all.
 Dawn’s favorite part of her job is finding just the right book for that special customer, and organizing the board book section.
 When she isn’t working she loves to cook new recipes, spend time with friends, read, and drink coffee.

 Joan has been part of the Red Balloon staff since 2004.
 Before coming here, she worked at Hungry Mind/Ruminator Books for four and a half years, and at B. Dalton for nine years.
 She is a writer (she has an MFA from Hamline Univeristy) and a grammar nerd, and is obsessed with Doctor Who, Trampled by Turtles, and her five grandchildren.
 But if you come into the store to chat, she’ll talk with you about her most enduring obsession—books.